Within Teamwork, you can create tasks in your projects via email.

 You can specify a start date by including two date directives.
 The earliest date will become the start date and the latest date will become the due date.

-[today] [next monday] This task will start today and is due next week.
+• [today] [next monday] This task starts today and is due the next upcoming Monday.

-You can add tags to tasks by adding them as #tag1 #tag2 etc, in the subject line of the email.
+Add tags to tasks by referencing them as #tag1 #tag2 in the email's subject line.

-For tag names with multiple words, use the format #[tag name].
+Tag names with multiple words use the format #[tag name].

-Once you send the email, the task will be posted to the Inbox task list in the project, unless you have specified a task list in the email.
+Once you send the email, the task is created in the chosen task list with the tags applied.

 Image Placeholder